FOUNDATIONAL CREATIVE RESEARCH

 Chloé is a Ph.D. candidate in hydrology at the University of Arizona, working on groundwater modeling in karst aquifers.
 She completed her M.Sc. in hydrology at the University of Arizona, and holds a B.A. in geological sciences from Brown University.
 Prior to graduate school, she served with AmeriCorps, did fieldwork for the U.S. Forest Service, and worked briefly for the oil and gas industry.
 Her current project, with Dr. Ty Ferré in Arizona and Dr. Nico Goldscheider at Karslruhe Institute of Technology in Germany, focuses on applying model ensemble analysis to better understand uncertainty in hydrogeologic modeling, using a small Alpine karst system as a test site.
 Chloé is particularly interested in exploring the intersections of science with policy-making and art.
 In parallel with her research, she leads overnight science field trips for high school students, and moonlights as a scientific illustrator.

 Lucy is a dance artist and writer based in Montreal, who grew up between Boston and Nice, France.
 Often at the intersection of social, scientific, and artistic movement, her work has been presented in Montréal’s Nuit Blanche, Art Matters and the Festival International du Film Ethnographique de Québec, at ZH Festival and the Camden People’s Theatre in London, England with the interdisciplinary collective Daughter Product.
-Recently, she danced at Festival Quartier Danse with the collective As They Strike.
-Lucy is also project consultant for Mouvement Perpétuel (co-directors Marlene Millar and Philip Szporer), and co-organiser of the Montreal creation laboratory Nous Sommes L’Été.
+She danced at Festival Quartier Danse with the collective As They Strike, and for Jenna Beaudoin and Chloe Hart.
+Lucy is also project coordinator for Mouvement Perpétuel (co-directors Marlene Millar and Philip Szporer), and the Performing Arts Research Cluster at Concordia University’s Milieux Institute, and co-organiser of the Montreal dance laboratory Nous Sommes L’Été.